Susan Brookes: Personal life

 She is married to Warwick Brookes, a retired schoolmaster, and the couple have two daughters.
 They live in Long Preston, a village in North Yorkshire.
 In the 1980s, Susan was resident in nearby Giggleswick, the same village as television personality Russell Harty, a family friend who was best man at her wedding.
 She took part in ITV's documentary The Unforgettable Russell Harty in 2012.

 During the 25th anniversary edition of This Morning in October 2013, which featured appearances from former cast members, it was noted that Brookes was unwell, and she did not take part in the programme.
-However, in November 2022, she made a rare public appearance as a judge at a Halloween party in her village.
+For This Morning's 30th anniversary in 2018, however, Brookes appeared on screen in the studio, joining the cast for lunch.
+During this appearance, she revealed that she suffered from coeliac disease.
+In November 2022, Brookes made a rare public appearance as a judge at a Halloween party in her village.